Beijing Daxing International Airport: Initial proposals

 Early media reports in September 2011 suggested that there could be up to nine runways at the new airport: eight runways for civil aviation plus one runway dedicated to military usage.
 It would replace Beijing Capital International Airport (which had 83 million passengers in 2013, second most in the world) as the main airport of Beijing, and be the largest in China.
 The airport was planned to be able to handle 120 to 200 million passengers a year, which, if capacity were fully used, would make it the world's busiest airport by passenger traffic, surpassing Hartsfield–Jackson Atlanta International Airport by far.

 Approval for construction

 Official approval for construction by National Development and Reform Commission on 22 December 2014.
 It called for an airport to be constructed in the southern part of Daxing District of Beijing, along the border of Beijing and Hebei Province.
 No design or plans were released due to ongoing negotiations.
 It was stated that it would consist of 7 runways, 6 for civilian use and 1 for military purposes.
-Construction has been completed as of September 2019 with a capacity of handling 75 million passengers by 2025.
+Construction has been completed as of September 2019 with a capacity of handling 75 million passengers as of 2025.
 The cost of construction was initially estimated to be at least 70 billion RMB (US$11.2 billion), including the 37 km Beijing–Xiong'an intercity railway (Beijing section), to Beijing West railway station.